-This document is work in progress, and has a number of TBD/TBC issues, including:

-GLK, GCR, S1G, MBSS, PBSS (same as infrastructure BSS? or as IBSS?), OCB (does this even allow A-MSDUs?), Short/Dynamic A-MSDU (Short A-MSDUs don’t have addresses, so probably no issue; are Dynamic A-MSDUs just like Basic A-MSDUs with the DA and SA optional?).
-An attempt has been made to handle GLK, GCR, S1G and PBSS below, but not MBSS, OCB, Short A-MSDUs or Dynamic A-MSDUs.

 Discussion:

 The MAC header addresses for an MPDU containing an A-MSDU are relatively well-defined:

 In 10.11 A-MSDU operation:

 In non-GLK transmissions, the Address 1 field in an MPDU carrying an A-MSDU shall be set to an individual address or to the GCR concealment address.
 In GLK transmissions by an AP, the Address 1 field may be set to a SYNRA.
 In GLK transmissions by a non-AP STA, the Address 1 field shall be set to an individual address.